theblue18/MissionMap/README.md

 Welcome to the MissionMap Beta testing guide.
 This document outlines the key features and functionalities that need to be tested in the latest version of MissionMap.
 Your thorough testing and feedback are essential in refining and enhancing the user experience.

-## Login Methods
+## Login Methods && Responsive

-Only Support: Metamask, Coinbase Wallet,...
+- Only Support Wallets: Metamask, Coinbase Wallet,...
 Note that currently, social logins, email, and phone logins are not supported.
+- Currently, MissionMap only supports a web interface on desktop and does not yet have responsive support for mobile phones and tablets.

 ## For Mission Makers